ncdai/domain-parking/README.md

 - `domain-list.js`: List the domain names that are for sale.
 - `domain-case.js`: Specify how domain names are displayed.
+- `domain-logo.js`: Specify the logo to be displayed for each domain.

 ### Install Packages